 Weyanoke Bird and Wildflower Sanctuary is located at 1501 Armistead Bridge Road in the West Ghent neighborhood in Norfolk.
 From Hampton Blvd. turn west onto Gates Avenue.
 Follow to the end of Gates, turn right onto Armistead Bridge Road and follow a short distance.
 The Sanctuary gate is on the left.
 There is plenty of parking by the field on the right.
 It is open to the public from 9 AM on Saturday until 6 PM on Sunday (5 PM in the winter months).
 If a group wishes to visit the Sanctuary at another time, this can be arranged by calling Mike Schoen at (757) 364-9406

-Click on the icon at right to view the Fall 2017 Sanctuary newsletter, Pathways
+Click on the icon at right to view the Spring 2020 Sanctuary newsletter, Pathways

 Entrance to the Weyanoke Bird and Wildlife Sanctuary